 10. Ek Chhatri Aur Hum Hai Do – Maan Gaye Ustad (1981) Asha Bhosle & Rafi / Sonik Omi – Verma Malik

 Again a song with the word umbrella in it.
 And again not a great song, not bad either, but certainly not a memorable one!
 Shashi Kapoor and Hema Malini strolling on streets with an age old umbrella (they could have got a better one) She wonders how would they both get in a single umbrella?
 He cares a lot about getting wet (wink wink).
 Of course he wants to soak with her.
 He throws the umbrella away which gets stuck on a tree branch.
 The couple then romantically enjoys the rain.
 The umbrella suddenly makes its appearance again and falls exactly in front of them.
 He finally allows it to blow away.

 Which song would you add to the list?

 Mehfil Mein Meri claims no credit of any image or song posted here.
 The images are copyright of their original owners.
 The song links shared from YouTube are for the music lovers to enjoy.
-The songs are the copyright of their original owners.
+The songs are the copyright of their original owners, producers and music companies.